jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 in that; nor did Alice think it so very much out of the way to hear the Rabbit say to it- self, ‘Oh dear!
 Oh dear!
 I shall be late!’
-(when she thought it over afterwards, it occurred to her that she ought to have wondered at this, but at the time it all seemed quite natural); but when the Rabbit actually took a watch out of its waistcoat-pocket and looked at it and then hurried on, Alice started to her feet, for it flashed across her mind that she had never before seen a rabbit with either a waistcoat-pocket or a watch to take out of it, and burning with curiosity, she ran across the field after it, and fortunately was just in time to see it pop down a large rabbit-hole under the hedge.
+(when she thought it over afterwards, it oc- curred to her that she ought to have won- dered at this, but at the time it all seemed quite natural); but when the Rabbit actu- ally took a watch out of its waistcoat-pocket and looked at it and then hurried on, Alice started to her feet, for it flashed across her mind that she had never before seen a rabbit with either a waistcoat-pocket or a watch to take out of it, and burning with cu- riosity, she ran across the field after it, and fortunately was just in time to see it pop down a large rabbit-hole under the hedge.
 In another moment down went Alice after it, never once considering how in the world she was to get out again.